 Arts & Culture

-Arts & Humanities Bainbridge supports, promotes and fosters cultural organizations and local artists of all disciplines through a variety of vehicles and opportunities via our three pillars – Currents Online, Arts in Education and Public Art.
-Currents Online, (currentstonline.org) our community cultural website, hosts an extensive events calendar, stories, blogs & videos, local artist and cultural organization profiles, public art, an arts education sub-site, and links for artistic and cultural resources.
-Our second pillar, the Arts in Education program serves over 2,000 students by bringing teaching artist residencies into the public schools.
-And our third pillar, the Public Art program brings art to public spaces, through collaborations with the City of Bainbridge Island and various private investors.
+Arts & Humanities Bainbridge is the cultural hub on Bainbridge Island.
+We support, promote and foster local artists and cultural organizations of all disciplines through a variety of vehicles and opportunities via our three pillars – Arts in Education, Public Art and Currents online.
+Currents, (currentstonline.org) our community cultural website, hosts an extensive events calendar, online artist marketplace, stories, blogs, videos, local artist and cultural organization profiles, public art, an arts education and links for artistic and cultural resources.
+Our second pillar, the Arts in Education program serves over 2,000 students by bringing teaching artist residencies into the public schools to enrich the core curriculum.
+Our third pillar, the Public Art program brings art to public spaces, through collaborations with local artists, the City of Bainbridge Island and a variety of private investors.
+We also provide fiscal sponsorship to fledgling nonprofit organizations and grants to individual artists.

-Bainbridge Arts & Crafts is a nonprofit art gallery that illuminates our corner of the world through monthly exhibitions, free art education, and outreach.
+Bainbridge Arts & Crafts fosters the creation and appreciation of fine contemporary art and craft by jurying, exhibiting, and representing the work of Northwest artists, and by offering arts education and outreach experiences to all ages throughout Kitsap County and the region.
 Founded in 1948 by a group of ambitious, forward-thinking artists, craftspeople, and art educators, we are one of the region’s largest nonprofit galleries.
 We support the livelihood of more than 200 Northwest artists while serving close to 10,000 youth, adults, and seniors each year through more than 100 free programs taking place inside and outside of our gallery space.

 Learn the language and culture of one of the world’s great civilizations.
 Bainbridge Chinese Culture & Arts is a non-profit organization that provides Mandarin Chinese language training and an introduction to Chinese culture and arts to students and interested adults on Bainbridge Island and nearby communities in Washington State.